Vyral/jeff-quintin/_posts/2018-09-24-business-spotlight-boyars-food-market.md

 This special sub was brought to Ocean City by Gail's business partners, Robert, Bobby, and Scott—it was their favorite.
 I can personally attest to it being absolutely delicious; you can definitely taste all the flavors.

-**Open daily at 9 a.m., Boyar's Market closes at 7:30 p.m.
-Sunday through Thursday and 8 p.m. on Fridays and Saturdays**.
-You can take a look at all their delicious menu items here.
+**Open daily at 9 AM, Boyar's Market closes at 7:30 PM Sunday through Thursday and 8 PM on Fridays and Saturdays**.
+[Click here](http://www.boyarsmarket.com/take-out.htm) if you'd like to take a look at all their delicious menu items.

 If you have any questions for me, please feel free to reach out to me by phone or email.